WuMenglong/fe-plugins-auditloader/README.md

 *************************** 2. row ***************************
        Name: AuditLoader
        Type: AUDIT
-Description: load audit log to starrocks, and user can view the statistic of queries
+Description: Available for StarRocks 2.4 and later versions.
+Load audit information to StarRocks, and user can view the statistic of queries.
-    Version: 3.0.0
+    Version: 3.0.1
 JavaVersion: 1.8.0
   ClassName: com.starrocks.plugin.audit.AuditLoaderPlugin
      SoName: NULL